civil rights poems

 On April 8, 1968, I was walking onto the University of California at Berkeley campus from where I lived at International House.
 Over the years, I had come to look forward to the spring fragrance of mint in a University garden.
 Just as I sauntered into the most intense mint fragrance, the shot heard round the world forever linked mint with the assassination of Dr. King for me.

-Declaration of Independence | Renee' Drummond-Brown - Contemporary Poetry Website Featuring Notable Poems
+Declaration of Independence | Renee' Drummond-Brown - A Poetry Website Featuring Poems by Contemporary Poets

 Declaration of Independence | Renee' Drummond-Brown